You’ve decided to sell your home.

 And it’s also why the “asking price” should be used as part of your marketing strategy.

 If you’re working with the right real estate agent, this is exactly what they’re going to help you do.

-Get an updated analysis from your realtor and ask them to include the following:
+Get an updated comparative market analysis from your listing agent

 - Recently sold homes

 - Pending home sales (seller accepted an offer, but the sale hasn’t closed yet)

 You should have received this from your agent earlier in the selling process, but now you’ll want to update the properties that are included in the analysis.